-Available complementary stream-flow data will also be obtained from historical records to help interpretation.
-Describe seasonal variations in water quality and variations with flow.
-Monitoring of ephemeral streams will primarily focus on times of natural flow.
+Detailed mapping and co-ordinates in decimal degrees should be provided indicating clearly labelled monitoring locations.
+Available complementary stream-flow data will also be obtained from historical records and new gauging station / flow estimates to assist with interpretation.
+Describe and characterise (frequency) seasonal variations in water quality and variations with flow.
+Monitoring undertaken during the monitoring program for this project of ephemeral streams will primarily focus on times of natural flow.

-The water quality should be described, including seasonal variations or variations with flow where applicable, using existing data sets.
+The water quality should be described, including seasonal variations or variations with flow where applicable, using existing data sets and data collected during the project monitoring program (between now and the submission of the EIS).
 Measure a range of physical, chemical and biological parameters relevant to the potential environmental harm on any affected creek or wetland system.
-This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
+This will include but not necessarily be limited to water quality indicators likely to be affected by the project such as total nitrogen, nitrate, electrical conductivity, dissolved and total metals, dissolved ions (including sulfate, sodium, cations and anions), turbidity, suspended sediments and pH and total alkalinity.
+Refer to the Final Model Water Conditions for Coal Mines in the Fitzroy Basin, July 2011, for further guidance on a complete anolyte list.
 Biological indicators will include macroinvertebrate surveys undertaken at appropriate locations according to best practice methods.
 All sampling will be performed in accordance with the Monitoring and Sampling Manual 2009 (DERM, 2009) or the most current edition.